EXPLAINER-Adani vs Hindenburg: What you need to know

 WHAT DID HINDENBURG SAY?

-Hindenburg disclosed that it holds short positions in Adani companies through U.S.-traded bonds and non-Indian-traded derivative instruments.
+Hindenburg disclosed that it holds short positions in Adani companies through U.S.-traded bonds and non-Indian-traded derivatives.

-It released a report alongside that accused the conglomerate of improper use of tax havens and flagged concerns about its debt levels.
+It released a report alongside the disclosure alleging improper use of tax havens and flagging concerns about debt levels.

 WHAT WAS ADANI'S RESPONSE?